 Chiropractic treatment looks to reduce stress at the disc by restoring movement to facet joints located at the back of the spine.
 This reduces stress at the disc and restores movement to the facet joints at the back of the spine.
 Chiropractic manipulation helps the muscles to start working properly again to support and protect your spine.

-In a study by McMorland in 2010, it was determined that 60% candidates who were due a micro discectomy of a disc prolapse got better without the need for surgery after partaking in a trial of chiropractic spinal manipulative treatment.
+In a study by McMorland in 2010, it was determined that 60% of candidates who were due a microdiscectomy of a disc prolapse, got better without the need for surgery after partaking in a trial of chiropractic spinal manipulative treatment.

 It is possible to treat sciatica (mechanical) through chiropractic care and rehabilitation.
 Severe cases require emergency surgery which prevents nerve damage and eases the pain associated with the condition.
 It is best to look after your spine and prevent spinal nerve damage.

 What is Sciatica?

 Sciatica is pain caused by pressure or inflammation of one of the nerve roots that joins up the pelvis and makes up the sciatic nerve.
 These are the lower lumbar and upper sacral roots.
-The causes of sciatica are usually mechanical and due to a disc prolapse where material from the lumbar disc leaks out and either squashes the nerve or causes localized swelling that traps the nerve.
+The causes of sciatica are usually mechanical and due to a disc prolapse where material from the lumbar disc leaks out and either squashes the nerve or causes localised swelling that traps the nerve.
 It can be due to long standing wear and tear which cause a narrowing of the canal for the nerve to exit.

 A disc problem will typically be worse if you bend forwards or sit, as this puts pressure on the disc.
 In later life wear and tear narrows the space for the nerves and they can be trapped causing sciatic pain.
 Symptoms then will typically be worse if you stand upright and reach for a top shelf, or if you walk downhill.
 It will be eased by bending forwards.
 Chiropractors are trained to determine which is the cause of your pain and treat accordingly.
 If you feel as if you require chiropractic assistance contact our Dorset clinics at Parkstone or Blandford today!